ncn-foreigners/NMAR/reference/nmar_scaling_infra.md

 - The intercept column is never scaled.

-- Columns with near-zero variance are assigned `sd = 1` to avoid blow-ups.
+- Columns with near-zero variance are centered but assigned `sd = 1` so that the corresponding parameter is not inflated by division by a very small standard deviation.

 - Engines may use design-weighted scaling via the `weights` and `weight_mask` arguments.